 4-H Delegation Attends Electric Congress

 A delegation from Catawba County attended the 69th annual 4-H Electric Congress at the University of North Carolina at Asheville.
-Almost 200 4‑H’ers, adult leaders and Cooperative Extension agents from 54 counties attended the three‑day event.
+Almost 200 4‑H’ers, adult leaders and N.C.
+Cooperative Extension agents from 54 counties attended the three‑day event.

 Catawba County youth attending 4-H Electric Congress were Jarrett Mull, Joanna Kanupp, Angela Mason, Josh Wilson, and Kat Stulpin.
 All these youth qualified to attend 4-H Electric Congress as a result of their electric project work during the past year.
 They were accompanied by Der Xiong from Catawba County Cooperative Extension staff and Sue Stulpin, 4-H Leader.